-In March of 1947 US President Truman, announced his “Truman Doctrine“, aid to any country that wanted help to contain communism.
+In March of 1947 US President Truman, announced his “Truman Doctrine“, to give aid to any country that wanted help to contain communism.
 This was in response to Soviet meddling in Greece and Turkey.

-March 1948, and the US Congress vote for the Marshall Aid plan (an initiative to aid Western Europe in economic recovery), which was perceived by the Soviet Union as an attempt to undermine their influence in Eastern Europe.
+A year later, in March 1948, the US Congress endorsed the Marshall Aid plan , aimed at aiding Western Europe’s economic recovery.
+The Soviet Union perceived this initiative as a challenge to its influence in Eastern Europe.

 1 June 1948, America and Britain announced that they wanted to see the Bizone become West Germany.

 23 June 1948, America and Britain, introduce a new currency (the Deutsche mark) into the Bizone and West Berlin.